peruvianidol/peruvianidle/_src/pages/index.md

 It seems _everyone_ has a newsletter these days.
 Rather than do a newsletter about CSS or design systems (stuff I spend my day thinking/stressing about) I thought I'd write one about something I enjoy in my free time: consuming copious amounts of TV, movies and video games.

 My wife and kids are usually in bed by 9pm, giving me a few solid hours to veg out... assuming I don't pass out from exhaustion first.
-A couple of times a month, I'll share with you all the best stuff I've been watching and playing.
+Once a month, I'll share with you all the best stuff I've been watching and playing.

 It's already been a busy 2024, so here's some of the best stuff I've enjoyed so far.
 (I promise these won't be this long in the future!)